 You can buy only four cryptocurrencies on the PayPal crypto hub.
 Yes, the list is so tiny that you can even remember it:

-If you want to buy other cryptocurrencies or pay with PayPal on a more significant scale, a few exchanges accept PayPal as a funding method.
-The top 3 are:
+If you want to buy other cryptocurrencies or pay with PayPal on a more significant scale, a few exchanges accept PayPal as a funding method:

-- Paxful – Paxful is a PTP (peer-to-peer) crypto marketplace.
-You can buy crypto with PayPal on Paxful, but the process is slightly different than on a regular exchange.
+• Paxful – Paxful is a PTP (peer-to-peer) crypto marketplace.
+You can buy crypto with PayPal on Paxful, but the process differs slightly from a regular exchange.
 You need to find an offer that suits your needs, and once you do, the trade will be escrowed, and you will get your crypto.
 The fees on PTP platforms are usually higher than on a regular exchange since the other person is taking all the risks.

 PayPal cryptocurrency hub disadvantages